Who We Are

 2012 – Started garden at Kihei Charter Middle School and Kamali’i Elementary.

-2013 – 1st fundraising event – Taste of School Gardens.
+2013 – First fundraising event – Taste of School Gardens.

 2014 – Started garden programs at Wailuku Elementary, Kahului Elementary, Baldwin High and West Side schools – Princess Nahi’ena’ena Elementary, Lahaina Intermediate, and Maui Preparatory Academy.